Town boss remains positive despite poor form

 Yet despite Town’s poor run, Weaver says there is no cause for alarm and is confident that his side will return to form once they get past the current injury crisis that is plaguing the club.

-“We’ve had a tough sequence of fixtures against four of the strongest sides in this league in recent weeks,” Weaver said.
+“We’ve had a tough sequence of fixtures against a number of the strongest sides in this league in recent weeks,” Weaver said.

-“We’re still eighth in the table and are three points off the play-offs, not in the relegation zone.
+“We’re still eighth in the table, we are three points off the play-offs, not in the relegation zone.

 “We just have to grit our teeth, get our heads up and keep working hard.